 We work with 500+ families spanning Odisha's Ikat clusters, Chanderi's silk weavers, Rajasthan's block printers, Kutch's Ajrakh masters, and Madhya Pradesh's Bagh printers — among many others.

 These are not suppliers.
 They are creative partners, cultural custodians, and the reason Loom Indica exists.
-We visit each cluster at least twice a year.
-We know the weavers' children's names.
+We visit each cluster at least a year.

-In 2025, Loom Indica paid over ₹2.8 crore directly to artisan families — 100% of which went to the makers, not to agents or middlemen.
+In 2025, Loom Indica pays directly to artisan families — 100% of which went to the makers, not to agents or middlemen.

 The shortest path from artisan hands to your hands — with full traceability at every step.